dasu/syrup-sopel-modules/README.md

 Song of the Day module.
 Allows users to submit a song of the day to be recorded on a database.
 Supports youtube, soundcloud, bandcamp songs.
 Requires lots of setup and different api keys.
 ##### soundcloudurl.py
 Outputs information on soundcloud urls when they're posted to the channel.
 Requires a soundcloud clientID
+##### ssthis.py [inprogress]
+Did someone make an outrageous claim by x date along with 'ss this'?
+This module will eventually track all those claims and announce back to the channel when the claim's date comes.
+Requires wit.ai api key for the natural language processor to get the claim date, and setting up a local mysql db, and an optional web view of it to view claims if you want. 'dow jones 40k by april ss this' -local retard
 ##### steam.py
 Outputs ratings/peak players 24h, price and release date (if coming soon), also works off posted links.
 ##### stocks.py